 Jan Chaffee, as a young girl in Ohio, decided San Francisco was where she wanted to live.
 Turning 21, she made the move and her family followed.
-She spent twenty years as a legal secretary, most of it with Louis O. Kelso, the pioneering economist who created the ESOP and other corporate financing techniques that build private ownership of productive capital into employees and other citizens.
+She spent twenty years as a legal secretary, most of it with Louis O. Kelso, the pioneering economist who created the employee stock ownership plan (ESOP) and other corporate financing techniques that build private ownership of productive capital into employees and other citizens.
 In 1996, with her partner and spouse Paul Chaffee, Jan helped found the Interfaith Center at the Presidio, managing its funds for 15 years and Chapel use for a dozen.
 As such, she was on the front-end of interfaith celebrations, weddings and funerals, programs, staffing, and administration.
 With Paul, she retired from the Center at the end of 2010.
 Today Jan oversees The Interfaith Observer’s finances.